DataScienceINDIA-COM/NeuroSync/README.md

 - Set up agent profiles in `src/config/agentProfiles.ts` for `AICoach` and `CommunityModerator`.
 - Implemented `IntegrationService` in `src/services/integrationService.ts` to manage connections with external wellness platforms.
 This service currently uses localStorage for persistence and simulates OAuth flows.
 - Implemented real-time notifications using Firebase Cloud Messaging (FCM).
 Added service worker for background notifications and enhanced foreground message handling with toasts.
+- Enhanced Firebase initialization checks in `src/lib/firebase.ts` to validate all critical public environment variables.
+- Added prominent warnings in `public/firebase-messaging-sw.js` regarding manual configuration.
+- Updated `README.md` with more detailed environment setup instructions.
+- Updated `.env` file to serve as a comprehensive template.

 ### Decisions
 - Moderated content (posts/comments) will be rejected if deemed inappropriate by the AI. `CommunityService` now throws an error for rejected content, which `CommunityDisplay` handles by showing a toast.